 - 1) Physical examination temperature, blood pressure, heart rate, respiratory rate and a doctor will examine you. - 2) Detailed medical history the doctor or study nurse will ask you about all previous medical conditions, current medications, participation in any prior clinical trials, and documented CD4+ nadir, and historic viral load set point.
 Your set point is the point, or level, at which your viral load has stabilized after the initial high viremia associated with early HIV infection. - 3) Blood draw (approximately 2.8 tablespoons) blood will be taken from a vein in order to make sure you are healthy enough to participate.
-This will include a blood test to see if you are pregnant, have hepatitis (a disease that affects how your liver functions), and other tests. - You will be tested for Hepatitis B and Hepatitis C as one of the screening requirements prior to participating in this study.
+This will include a blood test to see if you are pregnant (for patients of childbearing potential), have hepatitis (a disease that affects how your liver functions), and other tests. - You will be tested for Hepatitis B and Hepatitis C as one of the screening requirements prior to participating in this study.
 If you test positive for Hepatitis B or Hepatitis C, by law we have to report the infection to the City of Philadelphia Health Department/PA Department of Health.
 You will also have CD4 and viral load tests performed during your participation in this study.
 By law we also have to report the results of these tests to the City of Philadelphia Health Department/PA Department of Health. - We would report your name, gender, racial/ethnic background, and the month and year you were born.
 The Health Department does not share the names of HIV, and Hepatitis B and Hepatitis C infected people with anyone else.
-It removes all personal identifiers, such as your name, before giving information on the number of HIV, Hepatitis B and Hepatitis C infections to the federal government. - 4) Examination of your veins a nurse or doctor will look at the veins in your arms to make sure you have good enough veins to undergo a procedure (called apheresis) that will be used to isolate your T cells for modification by ZFN. - 5) An electrocardiogram (or "EKG") which is an electrical recording that shows your heart rhythm. - 6) Urine Sample A urine sample will also be requested to determine if you are healthy enough to participate.
+It removes all personal identifiers, such as your name, before giving information on the number of HIV, Hepatitis B and Hepatitis C infections to the federal government. - 4) Examination of your veins a nurse or doctor will look at the veins in your arms to make sure you have good enough veins to undergo a procedure (called apheresis) that will be used to isolate your T cells for modification by ZFN. - 5) An electrocardiogram (or "EKG") which is an electrical recording that shows your heart rhythm. - 6) An echocardiogram which is an ultrasound of the heart to see how well it pumps (for subjects participating in Cohorts 2 and 3 only). - 7) Urine Sample A urine sample will also be requested to determine if you are healthy enough to participate.